 Warning: Leaving Damp or Dry Rot To Fester Can Cause Long Term, Structural Damage To Your Property

-Why Does A Property Need Damp-Proofing Treatment?
+Why Does A Property Need to Be Damp-Proofed?

 Many older Leicester properties were built without an effective damp proofing course.
 This helps damp to rise up from the ground, bridge the insulation cavity and penetrate into the plaster of internal walls.
 If this happens then a damp proofing course solutions needs to be injected and the plaster knocked off, the wall treated and then plastering the walls again.